nes-lab/shepherd/software/kernel-module/src/pru_sync_process.md

 ## Mechanism High level

-- Kernel sends pseudo-interrupt to PRU for taking a timestamp
+- Kernel sends pseudo-interrupt to PRU for taking a counter-snapshot
   - kernel does this to a specific time
   - while pru should be idle, but period is almost over, TODO
 - PRU sends current period-counter1 and switches to "reply pending"